 D-Hist contains a blend of flavonoids, antioxidants, proteolytic enzymes and botanicals including quercetin and stinging nettle.
 Quercetin has been shown to decrease pro-inflammatory cytokines and inhibit the release of histamine.
 Stinging nettle works by inhibiting histamine (H1) receptors as well as decreasing the release of pro-inflammatory cytokines.
-You can find D-Hist here.
-There is a kid’s version too and can be found here.
+The best thing about D-Hist is there is an adult and children's version.

 Histoplex-AB contains many traditional Chinese medicinal (TCM) herbs that focus on lung function and clearing congestion caused by phlegm.
 Some of the included herbs are eyebright, white mulberry, silk tree and European goldenrod.
 Histoplex AB can be found by clicking here.